Paul F Taylor

 Click here to see Paul F Taylor's Spotlight profile.

-DAVE'S FUNNIEST JOKES OF THE FRINGE 2014 TOP TEN
+DAVE'S TOP TEN FUNNIEST JOKES OF THE EDINBURGH FESTIVAL FRINGE 2014

 AAA STAND UP SHOWCASE EDINBURGH FESTIVAL FRINGE 2009

 The award winning Paul F Taylor is a one of the UK’s most original and distinctive stand-up performers.
 His unique brand of humour fuses quirky offbeat one liners with surreal and observational flights of fancy to fantastical effect.
 Paul took home the title of the NATY New Act Of The Year in 2013.

 As an avid football fan, Paul recently took part in BT Sport's Football Tonight with George Lamb.
 Paul has also recently finished shooting on the talking head's show, Animal Antics with Woodcut Media.